Alfresco/docs-alfresco/insight-engine/latest/config/sharding/create/index.md

 8. Restart Alfresco Content Services.

-For more information, see [Installing and configuring Solr shards](../tasks/install-solr-shards.md).
+For more information, see [Solr Sharding]({% link insight-engine/latest/config/sharding/index.md %}).

 ## Configuring Sharding with the Admin Console
----

 Alfresco Search and Insight Engine supports sharded indexes with SSL.
 Use the Search Server Sharding page to set up and configure a Solr 6 sharded search index.

 Prerequisites for viewing the Search Server Sharding page:

 * Check you have installed Alfresco Content Services 6.2 or above and have a valid license.

 * Support for shard groups requires a clustered license.
 Make sure that you enable clustering on your Alfresco Content Services license.
-For more information, see [Repository server clustering](https://docs.alfresco.com/6.1/tasks/adminconsole-reposerverclustering.html) and [Uploading a new license](https://docs.alfresco.com/6.1/tasks/at-adminconsole-license.html).
+For more information, see [Repository server clustering LINK](https://docs.alfresco.com/6.1/tasks/adminconsole-reposerverclustering.html) and [Uploading a new license LINK](https://docs.alfresco.com/6.1/tasks/at-adminconsole-license.html).

 1. Open the Admin Console.
-For more information, see [Launching the Admin Console](https://docs.alfresco.com/6.1/tasks/adminconsole-open.html).
+For more information, see [Launching the Admin Console LINK](https://docs.alfresco.com/6.1/tasks/adminconsole-open.html).
 2. In Repository Services, click **Search Server Sharding**.

     You see the Search Server Sharding page.
 It displays information about dynamic shard index registration, shard groups, and shard instances.